devopsjourney1/jenkins-101/readme.md

 # Installation
 ## Build the Jenkins BlueOcean Docker Image (or pull and use the one I built)
 ```
-docker build -t myjenkins-blueocean:2.332.3-1 .
+docker build -t myjenkins-blueocean:2.414.2 .

-#IF you are having problems building the image yourself, you can pull from my registry and rename it to `myjenkins-blueocean:2.332.3-1`
+#IF you are having problems building the image yourself, you can pull from my registry (It is version 2.332.3-1 though, the original from the video)

 docker pull devopsjourney1/jenkins-blueocean:2.332.3-1 && docker tag devopsjourney1/jenkins-blueocean:2.332.3-1 myjenkins-blueocean:2.332.3-1
 ```